You are listening to the most listened-to radio talk show in the country and probably the world.

 What other media figure can say that?

-No other media figure can say, and will ever be able to say that an entire TV network exists to report what he says or she every day on the radio.
+No other media figure can say and will ever be able to say that an entire TV network exists to report what he says or she every day on the radio.

-When you talked about some of your frustrations with the president, saying this is the first regime in your career that hadn't invited you to the White House.
+Tavis, you made a bit of news yesterday over on C-SPAN when you talked about some of your frustrations with the president saying this is the first regime in your career that hadn't invited you to the White House.

 What would you like to see him do that he has not done in the first two and a half years?